What is the Maine Home Court Act?

 What if I’m wrong about whether there are any pending or transferred cases concerning the child?
 Will I be in trouble?

-As long as you answer the questions truthfully, you haven't done anything wrong.
+If you answered the questions truthfully, you haven't done anything wrong.
 Answer honestly based on your knowledge, information, and belief at the time you sign the form.
 You should tell the District or Probate Court about incorrect information on this form as soon as you learn that you made a mistake.

 What is a “judgment or order” issued by a court “that currently affects the care and custody of the child(ren)?”

-This is a document that has been signed by a judge or magistrate having to do with the child.
-Like:
+This is a document that has been signed by a judge or magistrate having to do with the child custody, support, residence, visitation, or parentage.

 What if I don’t know if there is a “judgment or order” issued by a court “that currently affects the care and custody of the child(ren)?”